No Family Is Perfect

 Children were not valued as individuals; not respected; given no privacy or space.
 The general rules were ‘Don’t do as I do, do as I tell you’ and ‘Children should be seen and not heard’.

-In whatever way your parents treated you, they did their best, given their own circumstances and awareness.
+In whatever way your parents treated you, they did their best, given their own circumstances and level of awareness.

 For a more modern sentiment:

 ‘A good hiding never did me any harm’.
 (They don’t know that, of course)

 Also many parents who have problems of self-esteem and self-worth will ‘put down’ their children to make themselves feel better.
 The problem is that it doesn’t make them feel better for long, so they have to keep doing it.
 This is the way psychological damage is passed on.

 As infants, we are totally reliant on our parents for our very survival.
 In order to get what we need, we adapt our behaviour to satisfy their needs.
 Generally there are five roles abused children may adopt, which I’ll go into in another blog.
 We need food, shelter, warmth, physical contact and love.
 In order to get what we need, we adapt our behaviour – we become what they want us to be, instead of who we truly are – we become emotionally dishonest to ourselves.